Time as a fundamental dimension of your note-taking

 Navigating a knowledge graph is very different to navigating in folders.
 We reworked our navigation to fit that environment.
 You now have quick access to the pages you last traversed on the top.
 This allows you to better navigate along your current journey in your network of notes.
 It works in the preview modal and in full-page view.

-In addition, we reworked the navigation between entities.
-Entities open consistently in preview or full page based on type and context.
+In addition, we reworked the navigation between objects.
+Objects open consistently in preview or full page based on type and context.

 Add content directly from a tag page